How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 One of the easiest ways for hackers to infiltrate your site with an SQL injection attack is through user-submitted data.
 Therefore, using input validation and filtering for user-submitted data can help to prevent dangerous character injections.
 Input validation simply requires you to test any data that a user submits, which can then be filtered to prevent an SQL injection.

-Step 2: Avoid Dynamic SQL
+Step 2: Avoid dynamic SQL

 Dynamic SQL presents a vulnerability due to the way it’s automated.
 Instead of static SQL, the dynamic form of the language automatically generates and executes statements, creating openings for hackers.
 So it’s wise to use prepared statements, parameterized queries, or stored procedures to keep your WordPress site safe from an SQL injection attack.

-Step 3: Update and Patch Regularly
+Step 3: Update and patch regularly

 To keep your database secure, updating and patching regularly are critical.
 When you don’t have the latest version of WordPress, or if any of your plugins and themes are outdated, you open yourself to security gaps that hackers can exploit.
 That’s why we manage all patches and updates to core for customers.
 This includes elements that may be overlooked but can expose your database to an SQL injection.

-Step 4: Use a Firewall
+Step 4: Use a firewall

 One of the most effective techniques to keep your WordPress website safe is to set up a firewall.
 In effect, a firewall is a network security system that monitors and controls data coming into your site, acting as an additional level of security against SQL injection attacks.
-That’s why our WordPress security solutions include a firewall, as well as automatic Secure Sockets Layer (SSL) installation and access to the Cloudflare Content Delivery Network (CDN).
+That’s why our solutions for WordPress security include a firewall, as well as automatic Secure Sockets Layer (SSL) installation and access to the Cloudflare Content Delivery Network (CDN).

-Step 5: Remove Unnecessary Database Functionality
+Step 5: Remove unnecessary database functionality

 The more functionality a database has, the more vulnerable it is to a potential SQL injection attack.
 To keep it protected, consider normalizing your database to remove extraneous content and make your site safer.

-Step 6: Limit Access Privileges
+Step 6: Limit access privileges

 Limiting access privileges is another way of securing your databases against an SQL injection.
 Inappropriate access privileges can quickly expose your WordPress site to this kind of attack.